xiezhq/ISEScan/README.md

 - After ISEScan finish running, you can find the output files in prediction directory:
   - NC_012624.fna.sum: the summarization of IS copies for each IS family
+  - NC_012624.fna.csv: details about IS copies in NC_012624, one copy per line, comma-separated tabular table
+  - NC_012624.fna.tsv: details about IS copies in NC_012624, one copy per line, tab-separated tabular table
   - NC_012624.fna.raw: details about IS copies in NC_012624, one copy per line
   - NC_012624.fna.gff: listing each IS copy and its TIR, gff3 format
   - NC_012624.fna.is.fna: the nucleic acid sequence of each IS copy, fasta format